DarthGigi/Showcase-Website/src/pages/privacy.md

 We may collect and process the following types of personal information:

+- Data related to your Discord account
+  - Includes but not limited to:
-- Discord ID
+    - ID
+    - Username
+    - Discriminator
+    - Avatar
+    - Roles
 - Hardware ID (HWID)
 - IP address

-In addition, please note that when making payments, your personal information may be collected and processed by our payment processors, Stripe, Coinbase Commerce, and Roblox, according to their respective privacy policies.
+In addition, please note that when making payments, your personal information may be collected and processed by our payment processors, Stripe, and Roblox, according to their respective privacy policies.

 ## Collection Methods